-In the southwest of France, nestled in the Midi- Pyrenees is The Ariege Department, one of the least populated and unspoilt regions of France.
+In the southwest of France, nestled in the Midi- Pyrenees is The Ariege Department, one of France’s least populated and unspoilt regions.

 Reasons to Visit Ariege Pyrenees

-The region is awash with natural beauty, history and fairytale-inspiring medieval villages.
+The perfect French road trip destination, the region is awash with natural beauty, history and fairytale-inspiring medieval villages.
 Ariege also boasts some of Europe’s most impressive subterranean rivers and cave systems which still bear paintings from a prehistoric past.
+It is undoubtedly one of the most beautiful places to visit in Southern France.

 Stunning landscapes rise to meet the magnificent Pyrenees mountains making the region a perfect destination for hiking, skiing and climbing.